zavaboy/challonge-wp/readme.txt

 2. If no "url" attribute is set in your shortcode, a tournament listing will be displayed.
 3. Signing up to a tournament is easy.
 4. Reporting your score is also easy.
+5. Control things like how player names are defined and how scoring works in the settings page.

 == Changelog ==

+= 1.1.3 =
+* Increased CSS z-index for thickbox.
+* Added proper support for SSL verification.
+* The API key verification on the settings page will now catch response failures and display an error.
+* Added cURL detection to notify user if cURL is not installed.
+* Added a way to hide the donation box in case it gets in the way.
+* Changed default caching value to "0".
+* Added method to handle version update changes.
+(I didn't need it until now.)
+* Improved admin notice transient.
+* Added a screenshot of the settings page.
+* Increased minimum WordPress version requirement from 3.1 to 3.2.
+* Made additional minor changes.

 = 1.1.2 =
 * Fixed a few misspellings in the settings page.